 In addition to gorgeous blue blooms, adding coffee grounds to the soil has some other benefits, too.
 Coffee grounds will improve drainage, water retention and aeration of the soil.
 They also help microorganisms that are beneficial to plant growth thrive, and attract earthworms.

 Many gardeners swear that coffee grounds are also helpful in keeping slugs and snails away from plants.
 Similarly, the coffee is helpful as a cat repellent and will keep neighborhood cats from using your flower beds as a litter box.

 So, brew an extra pot and sit down to a delicious cup of Joe… with your plant!

 Thanks so much for visiting!
 While you are here, please take some time to enter our new style giveaways.
-And, if you liked this Turning a Hydrangea Blue Naturally post, please visit Gorgeous Gardens for even more garden inspiration.
+And, if you liked this How to Turn a Hydrangea Blue Using Coffee Grounds post, please visit Gorgeous Gardens for even more garden inspiration.

-DO YOU NEED A PRODUCT REVIEW?
-WANT TO CREATE A GIVEAWAY OF YOUR PRODUCTS?
-If you have a garden, home, fashion, beauty or style product line and want an honest evaluation, or if you would like to create a giveaway or promotional event, please contact us.
+CONTACT US: If you have a garden / home, fashion, or beauty product line and want an honest evaluation, or if you would like to create a giveaway event, please contact us.

-DISCLAIMER: No financial compensation or product samples were received in exchange for this Turning a Hydrangea Blue Naturally post.
-Regardless, I only recommend products or services I believe will be good for my readers.
+DISCLAIMER: No financial compensation or product samples were received in exchange for this How to Turn a Hydrangea Blue Using Coffee Grounds post.